-You can get to the business and shopping areas with the subway but there is no subway line going to the Old Town where the biggest tourist sights are.
+You can get to the business and shopping areas with the subway but there is no subway line going to the old town where the tourist sights are.

 Getting to Bangkok Old Town

-The picture shows Bangkok late afternoon traffic jam.
+The picture shows Bangkok late afternoon traffic.
 The metro line is to the right, on the bridge.

 Bangkok by River Boat: Bangkok Sights on the Map

 Using Chao Praya River Boats

-To get to the Chao Praya river take the train to Sathorn Taksin station.
+To get to Chao Praya river take the train to Sathorn Taksin station.
 Walk down the stairs and there are ferry piers on both sides.
-Sellers will approach you and offer river boat cruises (1,2 or 3 hours).
+Sellers will come to you and offer river boat cruises (1,2 or 3 hours).

-These cruises are ok but they cost a lot more than tickets to regular Bangkok river ferries.
-The good thing with them is that they bring you to smaller side canals west of Chao Praya where bigger river ferries don’t go.
+These cruises are OK but they are higher priced than regular Bangkok river ferries.
+Yet the good thing about them is that they take you to smaller side canals west of Chao Praya where bigger river ferries don’t go.

 Chao Praya River Boat Tickets

 We bought river ferry day tickets (150 BHT, about 5 EUR in 2015).
 Day ticket gives you one day’s unlimited travel on Chao Praya Tourist Boats and you are also free to use all other regular boats.
 Alternatively you can buy single tickets each time you travel (40 BHT each).

 Here are some views of Chao Praya and different models of Bangkok river boats.

 Bangkok River Boat Map

 The piers are marked with both names and numbers which is very tourist friendly.
 And it’s good to know that the most interesting sights are between piers 1 and 10.
 On the map you can see them in the southern part.

 The only thing that may cause you minor problems is that not all ferry lines stop at every pier.
-There are many different ferry lines marked with different colors on the Bangkok boat map which at first is a bit confusing.
+There are many different ferry lines marked with colors on the Bangkok boat map which at first is a bit confusing.

 We sometimes missed a pier since the ferry didn’t stop where we thought but we took the next ferry back.

 In this Bangkok river boat map you can see where the piers are and and where the different lines (marked with colors) stop.